 The science framework specifics that students’ science knowledge and skills should be measured in three broad areas: physical science, life science, and Earth and space sciences.
 The framework identifies four science practices that should be assessed to determine how students use their knowledge of science, including how they identify science principles, use science principles, use scientific inquiry, and use technological design.
 The framework also outlines what science knowledge and skills students should have to reach NAEP Basic, NAEP Proficient, and NAEP Advanced achievement.
-Survey questionnaires, administered to students, teachers, and school administrators who participate in a science assessment, are used to collect and report contextual information about students’ learning experience in and out of the classroom.
+The science assessment is administered as a digtally based assessment.
+Survey questionnaires, administered to students, teachers, and school administrators who participate in a science assessment, are used to collect and report contextual information about students’ K-12 education and learning experience in and out of the classroom.

-Student performance on the NAEP science assessment is presented in two ways: scale scores and NAEP achievement levels.
+Academic achievement in science is presented in two ways on The Nation's Report Card: scale scores and NAEP achievement levels.